bloominstituteoftechnology/ios-journal-coredata/README.md

 Thoroughly test your app to be sure that all features continue to function correctly.
 From an end user perspective, the app should behave **exactly** as it did yesterday.
 While you're testing the app, be sure the `-com.apple.CoreData.ConcurrencyDebug 1` launch argument is set.
 Verify that no Core Data multithreading assertions are triggered.

 If the app behaves correctly and doesn't trigger any assertions, you're done!
 Submit your pull request.
 If you have time left, try the suggestions in the Go Further section below.

-## Go Further

-If you'd like a further challenge, try using a separate managed object context in the detail view controller.
-This managed object context can be used a scratchpad, so that operations on the task being created/edited occur in it, and are only saved to the main context after the user taps the Save button.
-You can make the detail view controller's context a child of the main context.
-You can also use one of the other multiple managed object context setups.
-Because you can not "switch" which context an object instance is in, you'll need to use `NSManagedObjectID` and related APIs to communicate to the detail view controller which task it should be displaying/editing.

-Just like yesterday, try to solidify today's concepts by starting over and rewriting the project from where you started today.
-Or even better, try to write the entire project with both today and yesterday's content from scratch.
-Use these instructions as sparingly as possible to help you practice recall.